dariajung/dariajung.github.com/_posts/2013-04-29-on-semesterly-struggles.md

 It is 2:00 AM on a Monday ~~night~~ morning as I struggle to finish my last Computer Science Theory problem set.
 I would venture to say that this is the hardest homework assignment I have had in this class.
 To be honest, I'm not exactly sure what I am accomplishing by staying up, staring at the problems that my brain simply cannot comprehend at this time.
 Maybe it is due to the hour of the day in which I am attempting to do it, or maybe it is my crippling fear of how I am unable to understand the questions it is asking of me, or perhaps it is simply that I am *incapable* of understanding the problems.
 (I'm not sure about that last bit; given enough time, I think something in my brain will click and I will end up chastising myself for being so overdramatic.)

-Nevertheless, the problem still stands: I am unable to finish my problem set.
+Nevertheless, the issue stands: I am unable to finish my problem set.

 More often than not, I find myself in this situation where I wonder where I have gone wrong this semester.
 I am now nearing the end of my fourth semester and not a semester has gone by when I have not asked myself this question.
 How did I go from feeling so good about a class to doubting my place at an educational institution like Columbia?
 Yes, I know I am supposed to be struggling, but the struggle eventually leads to a sense of defeat where I usually end up passively resigning myself to a "terrible" grade.
 When it seems like all of your classmates are, well to put it crassly, on top of their shit, what is it that *I* am doing wrong?
 Clearly there must be something wrong with *me*....
 But is there something wrong with me? ~~Or is this all a product of the dreaded Sophomore Slump?~~